salgasd/barcode_ocr_service/README.md

 # Barcode OCR Service

-This is a pet project that demonstrates how to build and deploy a simple OCR pipeline
+This is a pet project using FastAPI that demonstrates how to build and deploy a simple OCR pipeline

 ## Running the Service Locally
 ```bash